 Why: Rocks, tree roots, or other trail obstacles can prohibit a full pedal stroke.
-In order to maintain forward movement, this modified pedal stroke continues to propel the bike.
-Riders are able to maintain clearance over these obstacles by returning to level pedals after each ratchet stroke.
+To maintain forward movement, this modified pedal stroke continues to propel the bike.
+Riders can maintain clearance over these obstacles by returning to level pedals after each ratchet stroke.